craigmichaelmartin/suprematism-popover/README.md

 ```

-#### Acknowledgments
-This repo draws extensively from the excellant https://github.com/pleerock/ng2-popover.
-As of now, it doesn't share the code (most of which should be), but because many methods are private, I cannot extend the class, nor do something like `PopoverContent.prototype.method.call(this, arguments)`.
-Also, I'm unsure how to wrap an angular class, otherwise I would have gone the route of creating a facade in front of ng2-popover.
-I'll keep thinking about how to implement this in a way that keeps ng2-popover as an upstream lib - where code can be shared/perfected together.

-#### Implementation details
+## Implementation details
-- As noted, heavily draws from ng2-popover until it can be used as an upstream lib.
+- This module extends (ng2-popover)[https://github.com/pleerock/ng2-popover],
+  and uses bootstrap's popover scss.
+- In both cases, these are implementation details that can be swapped out.
+  The public api of the component / directive does not use either repo's api.
+- Doing so this way allows us both a steadfast facade that we own (and whose
+  implementation we can change as desired) while not re-inventing the wheel
-- Uses bootstrap's popover scss.
-This allows us to inherit the wealth of bug fixes, tests, etc from upstream.
+  and missing the opportunity to inherit a wealth of usability, tests,
+  bug fixes, etc from upstream at no cost.